programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 The [JSON](https://stackoverflow.blog/2022/06/02/a-beginners-guide-to-json-the-data-format-for-the-internet/) data format is a standard way of sending information around the internet.
 Users familiar with Python will notice that it resembles a list of nested dictionary values.
 The example above shows that county `properties` are `key`:`value` pairs.
 County 0's `FIPS` key has a value of 01059; its `NAME` key has the value 'Franklin'.

-### Add data to the Choropleth map's property dictionary
+### Adding data to the Choropleth map's Property Dictionary

 Unfortunately, the GeoJSON data above doesn't currently hold all the information you've generated so far.
-You can add it by iteratively selecting the desired information in the `map_df` dataframe and adding it to the GeoJSON properties dictionary.
+You can supplement it by iteratively selecting the desired information from the `map_df` dataframe and adding it to the GeoJSON property dictionary.
 Here's how to do this:

 1. Create a `map_data_lookup` dataframe that copies the `map_df`, using FIPS as its index.
-This will facilitate extracting data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
-2. Iterate over the GeoJSON data and add new property variables using data the from `map_df`.
+2. Iterate over the GeoJSON data and add new property variables using data from `map_df`.

 In the code below, I've added line numbers to clarify the subsequent explanation: